 It is the handwritten Will, given by the testator to the Notary Public in the presence of three witnesses or in the presence of a second Notary Public and one witness where the testator declares that this is his testament.

-Our Greek inheritance lawyers can help you with creating a valid Greek Will that meets your requirements.
+We can help you with creating a valid Greek Will that meets your requirements.
 We can also advise on how this may interact with your UK Will, so you fully understand everything that should happen with your estate when the time comes.

 Advice on the effect of your existing Greek Will and/or UK Will